psmail147/Fuzzy_Logic_Handover_Decision/README.txt

 - Aggregation: `max`
 - Defuzzification: **centroid**

-Because the raw RSS difference can become very large when the user is extremely close to one BS and far from the other, the value passed into the FIS is clipped to the range \[−20, 20] dB.
+Because the raw RSS difference can become very large when the user is extremely close to one BS and far from the other, the value passed into the FIS is **clipped** to the range [-20, 20] dB.
 This keeps the inference focused on the region where the decision is actually ambiguous.

 ---